vrurg/raku-Config-BINDish/docs/md/docs/Config/BINDish/Grammar.md

     multi-type 1.5e2; # The value is Num stringy bareword; # The value is a string, but its type name is 'keyword'

+#### `value-sym`

+This key is responsible for a little bit tricky but very powerful feature.
+Value parsing is implemented with `value` token which is a `proto`.
+Apparently, variants of the token are declared using `:sym<...>` notation. `value-sym` defines one or more types allowed for this container as they're specified between the angle brackets in `:sym<...>` postfix in a `value` token candidate.
+For example, if we want an option value to only be parsed as a numeric, we can declare it like:

+    options => %(
+        opt-numish => { value-sym => <int num rat> }
+    )

+And the parser will only try parsing `opt-numish` value with `value:sym<int>`, `value:sym<num>`, or `value:sym<rat>` candidates, ignoring all other.
+Moreover, it will set `$*CFG-SPECIFIC-VALUE-SYM` dynamic to the currently considered type.
+This would allow the candidate to know that it is being expected to succeed and some additional measures could be taken to fulfill the expectation.
+For example, if we expect an option to be a file system path then the following example is likely not to parse correctly because the value can be considered both a keyword or a single path element:

+    pathy etc;

+For this reason `file-path` candidate does not attempt parsing something as a path unless it finds a slash separator.
+I.e. for the above to work one must write it as `/etc` or `etc/`.

+But if we declare the option with `value-sym` set to `file-path` then the ambiguity is explicitly resolved and `value:sym<file-path>` will successfully parse `etc` as a single-element path.

 ### Option-only keys